jancarloviray/es6-isomorphic-react-starter/README.md

 * `$ nvm use iojs`
 * `$ nvm alias default iojs` (to make `node` default to `iojs`)

-After that, clone the repo and install dependancies:
+After that, clone the repo and install dependencies:

 * `$ npm install`
 * `$ npm install -g gulp`